nashville-software-school/aws-deployment-instructions/README.md

 7. Under **Source** close the box with the entry `0.0.0.0/0`.
 8. In the dropdown menu that has **Custom**, select `My IP`.
 9. Select **Save rules**.
-10. Your application is now restricted to your home network on the computer with which you changed the security group.
-It will accept no other traffic.
+10. Your application is now restricted to your home network.
+It will accept traffic from no other source.

 **Congratulations!
 You have now deployed your React application with AWS Elastic Beanstalk.**